argodev/studies/ot_survey/OT_Class_04_Manuscript.md

 Notice that the flow of the book follows a real gospel train of thought:  First there are laws to tell the Israelites how they might approach God (part I).
 But when they fail in their obedience, provision is made for them in the form of a substitutionary sacrifice (part II).
 Then, from that position of forgiveness and grace, the people are called to live holy lives (part III)[^2].

-For the rest of the class, I’m simply going to walk you through this outline to show how Leviticus puts all these pieces together.
+For the first half of the class, I’m simply going to walk you through this outline to show how Leviticus puts all these pieces together.
 We’ll start with the offerings.
 Then the priesthood.
-Then the holiness code—which is both 11-15 _and_ 18-27.
+Then the holiness code - which is both 11-15 _and_ 18-27.
 And we’ll finish with the section in between, 16-17, the Day of Atonement.

 ## Chapters 1-7: The Offerings